CEA-MetroCarac/PySSPFM/doc/README.md

 ### VI.4.b) - Analysis of saturation domain of on field piezoresponse nanoloop

 <p align="justify" width="100%">
-This procedure has been inspired by the following publication <a href="#ref20">[20]</a>.
+This procedure has been inspired by the work of Jesse et al. <a href="#ref20">[20]</a>.
 The function <code>sat_analysis</code> enables the execution of the procedure.
 This method involves isolating the two saturation domains of the on field hysteresis, performing a linear regression of these domains, and measuring the line passing through them, which constitutes the affine component.
 The saturation domain can be determined in two modes.
 If the parameter <code>sat_mode = 'set'</code> is selected, it is defined by the user through the values <code>'min'</code> and <code>'max'</code> within the <code>sat_domain</code> dictionary.
 On the other hand, if <code>sat_mode = 'auto'</code> is chosen, it is automatically determined following the fitting process (voltages at which 90% (default value of <code>sat_thresh</code>) of the switch is achieved for both branches, respectively).
 This method is easy to implement and provides the entire affine component due to the artifacts.
 However, it requires reaching the saturation domain of the hysteresis, which is not always the case, especially for thick samples or those with high coercive voltages requiring high pulses voltages.
 Additionally, the influence of artifacts can be more significant in the saturation domains, especially for on field measurement, and other phenomena can play a significant role, such as charge injection <a href="#ref15">[15]</a>, leakage current <a href="#ref21">[21]</a>, joules heating <a href="#ref15">[15]</a>, surface or tip degradation <a href="#ref22">[22]</a>, etc [<a href="#ref15">15</a>, <a href="#ref22">22</a>, <a href="#ref23">23</a>].
 The analysis domain is limited, resulting in less precise measurements.
 </p>

 <p align="center" width="100%">